panlm/panlm.github.io/docs/others/cross-region-reverse-proxy-with-nlb-cloudfront.md

 ## reverse proxy in china region-

 - setup 2 EC2 instances [[fake-waf-on-ec2-forwarding-https#Layer 4 forwarding with iptables]] ([github](https://github.com/panlm/blog-private-api-gateway-dataflow/blob/main/fake-waf-on-ec2-forwarding-https.md#layer-4-forwarding-with-iptables))
+- forward request to NLB-1's public IP addresses.
+    - We have 2 destination IPs, using probability 50% in first rule and keep 2nd rule always been hit.
-- forward request to NLB-1's public IP addresses. if your have 3 destination IPs, using 0.33/0.5 in first 2 rules and keep last one always been hit
+    - If your have 3 destination IPs, using 0.33/0.5 in first 2 rules and keep last one always been hit.
 ```sh
 instance_ip=172.31.17.223 # instance internal ip address
 next_ip=3.115.136.123 # one ip address of vpce domain name